 Mileage reimbursement form.
 This form allows you to record the mileage to and from any doctor appointments.
 Although reimbursement is not guaranteed, a log is necessary for attempting to gain mileage compensation.

 Social media disclaimer.
 This information provides you with the dangers of using social media during your case.
 This article explains the ins-and-outs of how social media can harm your case.

 Proof of representation.
 This allows the attorney to represent you and act on your behalf for things like Medicare claims.

 One of the last things we do at an intake appointment is to ask the client to email any and all photos they have of the accident to our inbox.
 This way, we can begin analyzing the specifics of your case as well as have access to the images as evidence later.
 If you have a lot of images, it may be best to upload the images to your computer, compress them into a zip file, and then email them to us.

-You may also be interested in reading an article about how personal injury claims work and what some of are.
+You may also be interested in reading an article about how personal injury claims work and what some of their possible outcomes are.

 Dolman Law Group Accident Injury Lawyers, PA

 At Dolman Law Group Accident Injury Lawyers, PA, we believe in treating our clients with care and respect, always striving to provide a personal touch.
 Likewise, we are aggressive with the insurance companies, representing our clients to the best of our ability and never settling for less.

 We routinely represent all forms of personal injuries and have a track record that speaks to our success.
 Please check out Google Reviews, Avvo.com, Super Lawyers, or the Florida Bar Association to see what the credible attorney ranking sites have to say about our firm.

 Dolman Law offers a free consultation where you can gain the advice of an attorney while developing your plan of action.
 We look forward to helping our Clearwater and Tampa community by getting them the compensation they deserve.
 Contact us and see what we mean when we say, “The Dolman Law Difference.”